Best Times to Visit Costa Rica

 Frequently Asked Questions

-What's the best time to visit Costa Rica to avoid crowds and rain?
+When's the absolute best time to visit Costa Rica if I want to see wildlife and avoid the biggest crowds?

 Ready to Plan Your Trip?